Notproginfinix/phhusson-treble_experimentations/Samsung-Galaxy-A22-4G.md

 ## Steps to install GSI
 In `TWRP`
-* Wipe > format data > type 'yes' then swipe.
+* Wipe -> format data -> type 'yes' then swipe.
-* Wipe > Advanced wipe > select Dalvik, data, cache and swipe.
+* Wipe -> Advanced wipe -> select Dalvik, data, cache and swipe.
-* Install > select img file as 'System Image' and swipe.
+* Install -> select IMG file as 'System Image' and swipe.
 (Note: Extract your GSI.img.xz to .img using WinRAR or 7zip on PC)
 ### And you're done!